payara/Payara/appserver/packager/appserver-base/src/main/docs/README.txt

 Installing Payara Server is just a matter of unzipping the Payara Server archive in the desired directory.
 Since you are reading this, you have probably already unzipped Payara Server.
 If not, just type the following command in the directory where you want Payara Server to be installed: jar xvf payara-5.0.0.163.zip

-The default domain called 'domain1' is installed and preconfigured.
+The default domains 'domain1' and 'payaradomain' are preinstalled and preconfigured.

 2. Starting Payara Server